Where there's smoke

 “Since we have two VIIRS instruments on orbit, you get one observation where you would see the fire, and then 50 minutes later, you get another observation,” said Shawn Cochran, senior manager for civil and environmental space at Raytheon.
 “Now you can get a sense of how the fire is moving and where to put resources to stop it.”

-One of the countries using this technology to track smoke is Australia, where seasonal bush fires are a natural part of the landscape.
+In Australia, seasonal bush fires are a natural part of the landscape.
 To help emergency services control the fires, the government created an online, interactive map called Sentinel Hotspots.
 The mapping tool uses data from VIIRS to provide firefighters and the public with near-real-time information of active fires.

 VIIRS instruments use sensors to capture light in 22 bands, from visible to infrared, and then process the data to convert it to images.
 The instruments detect fire hot spots by using a moderate resolution band that looks at heat signatures coming from the ground.